Skip to main content

 • replayability

-• “A fantastic mecha adventure that strikes a great balance between playing with your favorite toys in a sandbox and intense customization and combat, offering lots of replay value.”
+• “A fantastic mecha adventure that feels like a good balance between playing with your favorite toys in a sandbox as a kid, and pretty intense customization and combat with lots of replay value.”

 • “Desperately needs more replay value (other than grinding for new parts).”